 Geography of the Bromo Sand Sea

-The Bromo Sand Sea is set within the Bromo-Tengger-Semeru National Park, encompassing an area of approximately 5,250 hectares.
-It serves as a natural expanse of volcanic sand, formed by the eruptions of the nearby Mount Bromo.
-The sand sea is surrounded by a dramatic landscape that includes towering volcanic peaks, extensive grasslands, and lush forests.
+The Bromo Sand Sea lies within the Bromo-Tengger-Semeru National Park and covers about 5,250 hectares.
+It consists of volcanic sand deposited by eruptions from Mount Bromo.
+The area is bordered by volcanic peaks, grasslands, and forested slopes.

 Key Geographic Features